Urho-Net/Urho.Net/README.md

 # Urho.Net
-Multi-Platform C# Game development framework based upon the Urho3D game engine .\
+Multi-Platform C# .NET 6.x Game development framework based upon the Urho3D game engine .\
-Currently supports :  Windows , Linux , OSX , iOS , Android and Web browsers .
+Currently supports :  Windows , Linux , OSX , iOS , Android  .
+Web support will be added in the future\

+This dotnet-6.x branch is still in a development phase so expect to encounter some issues.

 First class Visual Studio Code support as the main IDE on all 3 major platforms , Windows , MacOS and Linux .
 ### Check the Wiki for quick start